shalatan/shalatan.github.io/android.md

 > [⭐](#interview-questions)
   **Q**: What is a difference between Threads & Coroutines? <br>
-  **Ans**: Threads are expensive, require context switches which are costly, and number of threads that can be launched is limited by the underlying operating system whereas, Coroutines can be thought of as light-weight threads, means the creating of coroutines doesn't allocate new thread, instead they use predefined thread pools and smart scheduling for the purpose of which task to execute next and which tasks later.
+  **Ans**: Threads are expensive, require context switches which are costly, and number of threads that can be launched is limited by the underlying operating system whereas, Coroutines can be thought of as light-weight threads, means the creating of coroutines doesn't allocate new thread, instead they use predefined thread pools and smart scheduling for the purpose of which task to execute next and which tasks later. <br>
+  **Q**: What happens when launches coroutines finishes it's works **Ans**: Once the coroutine finishes, its resources are released, and it will no longer consume memory or power.
+And coroutine along with any data associated with it, becomes eligible for garbage collection, as there would be no active references to it.

 ### <a name='flow'></a>Flow
 [🔝](#table-of-contents)